Gfrim/internalNewsletterPod/README.md

 # NewsFlash AI

 NewsFlash AI is an AI-powered knowledge hub designed to streamline the newsletter creation process for teams like the Marketing Circle.
-It centralizes information from various sources, uses generative AI to summarize content, and provides powerful search and Q&A capabilities to help you find newsworthy updates quickly.
+It centralizes information from various sources into a **persistent Firestore database**, uses generative AI to summarize content, and provides powerful search and Q&A capabilities to help you find newsworthy updates quickly.

 ## Vision & Purpose

-- **Centralize Information**: Collect and store updates from across the organization in one place.
+- **Centralize Information**: Collect and store updates from across the organization in one place using Firestore.
 - **Identify Newsworthy Content**: Help teams quickly find relevant updates for newsletters.
 - **Effortless Summarization**: Automatically generate concise summaries from long documents, meeting transcripts, and notes.
 - **Reduce Manual Work**: Minimize the time spent chasing team members for updates.